shermananna/shermananna/README.md

 hi there, im anna! thanks for stopping by <3

-Here are some things I'm working on/previously done (somewhat deprecated, check website for updated info):
+Here are some exciting projects I'm working on:

 - 🚀 NASA planetary environments lab intern
 - 🐝 remote bee monitoring system